In this section, we introduce the materials we use for our instruments:

 Eko G03

-A preamplifier with a 3-way equalizer, phase inversion selection, output volume control and low battery indicator.
-The preamp has an integrated tuner with manual tuning and variable pitch selection; when activating the Tuner function, the output is set to zero.
+A preamp with a 3-band equalizer, phase inversion button, output volume control, and a low battery indicator.
+The preamp features a built-in tuner with manual tuning and variable pitch options; activating the Tuner function mutes the audio output.

 Fishman Isys+